 Major cost drivers:

-- Off‑grid energy systems versus grid extension.
+- Off‑grid energy systems.

 - Erosion control, slope stabilization, and retaining structures.